yelouafi/snabbdom-starter/README.md

 A simple snabbdom starter repository.
 Using the following tools:

-- browserify for client side bundling
+- browserify/watchify for client side bundling
 - babel to transpile the ES6 code
-- mocha for unit testing

 # Getting up and running